 This morning, enjoy an orientation of Halifax, including the public gardens and harbor area.
 Before arriving in New Brunswick, we’ll stop at SUGAR MOON FARM to enjoy a Maritime [LF] SUGAR CAMP LUNCH, along with a guided tour and traditional sugar camp treat.
 We spend the evening in Moncton, originally founded by a group of Acadians and then Pennsylvania Dutch immigrants from Philadelphia.
 Your Tour Director will have suggestions for the best way to spend your evening.
 (B,L)Day 4 MONCTON–HOPEWELL ROCKS–CHARLOTTETOWN.

 This morning, travel to HOPEWELL ROCKS and learn about the highest and wildest tides in the world, which rise and fall up to 52 feet.
 Time and tide have carved from the cliffs and coves distinctive sandstone formations topped with trees.
-Many of the formations have nicknames inspired by their appearance.
-Learn more about the region’s nature and wildlife with a visit to CAPE JOURIMAIN.
-Drive across the 8-mile-long Confederation Bridge and cross onto Prince Edward Island.
+Learn more about the region’s nature and wildlife with a visit to CAPE JOURIMAIN NATURE CENTRE.
+Then, drive across 8-mile-long Confederation Bridge, the longest of its kind, and cross onto Prince Edward Island.
 Tonight, enjoy a [LF] LOBSTER SUPPER at a local restaurant.
 (B,D)Day 5 CHARLOTTETOWN.

 Cross over the Canso Causeway and continue across Nova Scotia to Halifax.
 Upon arrival, visit the CITADEL with its early 19th-century, star-shaped fort.
 Tonight, join your Tour Director and new friends at a festive farewell dinner—the perfect finale to your Maritimes vacation.
 (B,D)Day 9 HALIFAX.